makoConstruct/termpose/README.md

 We were always able to use a nice, minimal, flexible S-Expressions language instead of XML, Json, Toml, Yaml or whatever else, but there was something about those old syntaxes that made the prospect unpalatable.
 Termpose takes that something out of the picture.

-The only characters termpose applies special meaning to are `":() `.
-The rest are yours to use as you please

 ## Platform support?

 | language | status | the closest thing we have to documentation |